-Somerset County Council is reviewing our funding of local bus services, and would be grateful for your views before a final decision is made.
+We are reviewing our funding of local bus services, and would be grateful for your views before a final decision is made.
 Please see the information below for full details, and a link to our online survey.
-To have a paper copy sent to you please phone us on 0845 345 9155.
-The last date to have a survey posted to you is 5 December 2014.
+The consultation period has been extended until 4 January 2015.

 Somerset County Council's Review of Subsidised Local Bus Services